tago-io/tagocore-docs/docs/plugins/create/getting-started.md

 ### Manifest

 Every Plugin needs a [manifest](/plugins/create/manifest).
-The Plugin manifest is defined within the package.json of your project, so open the `package.json` file in your favorite text editor and add a `tagocore` property to it.
+The Plugin manifest is defined within the package.json of your project, so open the `package.json` file in your favorite text editor and add a `tcore` property to it.

 Your Plugin's `package.json` should look something like this: